tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Create an IPsec-VPN connection.md

 # Create an IPsec-VPN connection {#task_llj_prx_bhb .task}

 This topic describes how to create an IPsec-VPN connection.
-After creating a VPN Gateway and a customer gateway, you can create an IPsec-VPN connection to establish an encrypted tunnel for communication.
+After you create a VPN Gateway and a customer gateway, you can create an IPsec-VPN connection to establish an encrypted communication tunnel.

 1. Log on to the [VPC console](https://partners-intl.aliyun.com/login-required#/vpc).
 2. In the left-side navigation pane, choose **VPN** \> **IPsec Connections**.